earthernsence/The-Modding-Tree/README.md

 yo it's earth i'm just uhh makin a readme

+to see dev updates either join my discord server (which you can get to through my [website](https://earthernsence.github.io/)) or go to my [dev diary](https://earthernsence.github.io/earthsdevdiary.html)

 ## a game about awful utensils

 take over the world with your excessive production of utensils! exciting stuff!